mrjuice01/Whatsapp-Hijacker/README.md

 # Whatsapp-Hijacker
-This Tool is for Educational purposes only Dont use To Harm anyone
+# This Tool is for Educational purposes only Dont use To Harm anyone
-# WhatsApp Bann Master
 # This is a Tool used to Bann whatsapp Accounts
 This script was created by Mr Juice and Without Contributors😂 Dont Worry I work Alone